 En route, you’ll spend the first few nights in luxurious lodges.
 Climbing higher, you’ll stay in tea lodges: traditional mountain inns.
 Its rooms are private and comfortable, but you’ll share a bathroom.
 Evenings are spent with your fellow guests around the fire, and I can recommend the local Yeti Beer.

 The real challenge of the Annapurna range is trekking to Annapurna Base Camp.
 The combination of the high altitude and steep tracks makes it one of the toughest treks I’ve undertaken, but I’ve never seen mountain scenery like it since.
 Every morning I awoke to a brilliant blue sky, flashes of sunlight reflecting off the snow.

 The trek takes two weeks, starting from Pokhara and heading ever up from there.
 The first few days are surprisingly vibrant, as you pass busy hamlets, farmers tending to their rice fields and expanses of rhododendron bushes, covered with magenta flowers in late spring.
-Heading onwards into thick bamboo forest, you might spot rare orchids and ferns.
+Heading onward into thick bamboo forest, you might spot rare orchids and ferns.

 On the sixth day, I hiked across a grassy pasture at Tomo to reach the Panchenin Barha Canyon, which acts as a natural gateway into the Annapurna Sanctuary.
 The Sanctuary is an isolated basin surrounded by a ring of Nepal’s highest peaks, creating a natural amphitheater for Himalayan scenery.
 The canyon is the only way into the basin with a small trailside shrine marking the path into the sanctuary.